-Our primary research hypotheses for our partnership with the SC Johnson School of Management at Cornell University are based on existing trends and studies:
+Our primary research hypotheses for our partnerships with the SC Johnson School of Management at Cornell University and the College of Business at the University of Denver are based on existing trends and studies:

 - Everyone is a leader